 - E. Decorum of Proceedings.
-Quasi-judicial proceedings are formal business meetings of the council, and all parties and other participants are expected to act in a courteous and respectful manner.
+Quasi-judicial proceedings are serious, business meetings of the Council, and all parties and other participants are expected to act in a courteous and respectful manner.
 Loud, rude or disruptive behavior, or outbursts in support of or opposition to statements made by others, will not be tolerated.
-The mayor shall maintain the decorum of the proceedings. - F. Order of Proceedings.
-After council member disclosures, the order of proceedings shall be as follows: - 1.
+The Mayor shall maintain the decorum of the proceedings. - F. Order of Proceedings.
+After Council member disclosures, the order of proceedings shall be as follows: - 1.
 Record.
-The mayor shall ask the city clerk if the record has been filed.
-The record shall consist of all documents, including but not limited to electronic communications filed and received by the city clerk prior to 4:00 p.m. of the date of the hearing.
-The council shall not review or consider any written document received after 4:00 p.m. of the date of the hearing, unless the document is introduced and accepted into evidence at the hearing.
-Should a council member receive an e-mail from a citizen in a matter prior to 4:00 p.m. on the date of the hearing, the council member shall immediately forward the e-mail to the city clerk and the staff department for inclusion in the record.
+The Mayor shall ask the City Clerk if the record has been filed.
+The record shall consist of all documents, including but not limited to electronic communications filed and received by the City Clerk prior to 5:00 p.m. of the date of the hearing.
+The Council shall not review or consider any written document received after 5:00 p.m. of the date of the hearing, unless the document is introduced and accepted into evidence at the hearing.
+Should a Council member receive an e-mail from a citizen in a matter prior to 5:00 p.m. on the date of the hearing, the Council member shall immediately forward the e-mail to the City Clerk and the staff department for inclusion in the record.
 All council members shall have access to the filed official record. - 2.
-Staff's Presentation.
+Staffs Presentation.
 Staff makes its presentation.
-Unless there is an objection and the objection is sustained, the agenda package and any power point presentation made by staff shall be deemed to be admitted into evidence.
+Unless there is an objection and the objection is sustained, the agenda package and any power point presentation made by staff shall deemed to be admitted into evidence. - Questions from Council Members.
 Council members are encouraged to ask questions or raise issues at the conclusion of the staff's presentation. - 3.
 The Applicant's Presentation.
 The applicant makes his or her presentation.
-If the applicant has attachments, power points or materials, they should be provided to the clerk for inclusion into the record, unless there is an objection from another party to their inclusion in the record.
-The presiding officer shall rule on all objections and if the objection is sustained, the materials shall not be included in the record and shall not be used at the hearing.
-Council members are encouraged to ask questions or raise issues at the conclusion of the applicant's presentation. - 4.
+If the Applicant has attachments, power points or materials, they should be provided to the Clerk for inclusion into the record, unless there is an objection to their inclusion in the record.
+The Presiding Officer shall rule on all objections and if the objection is sustained, the materials shall not be included in the record and shall not be used at the hearing. - Questions from Council members.
+Council members are encouraged to ask questions or raise issues at the conclusion of the Applicant's presentation. - 4.
 Each Intervener's (if any) Presentation.
 Each intervener (if any) makes his or her presentation.
-If the intervener has attachments, power points or materials, they should be provided to the clerk for inclusion into the record, unless there is an objection from another party to their inclusion in the record.
-The presiding officer shall rule on all objections and if the objection is sustained, the materials shall not be included in the record and shall not be used at the hearing. - 5.
-Questions from Council members.
+If the intervener has attachments, power points or materials, they should be provided to the Clerk for inclusion into the record, unless there is an objection to their inclusion in the record.
+The Presiding Officer shall rule on all objections and if the objection is sustained, the materials shall not be included in the record and shall not be used at the hearing. - 5.
+Questions from Council Members.
 Council members are encouraged to ask questions or raise issues at the conclusion of the intervener's presentation.